tidymodels/hardhat/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## 0.1.2 Submission

+This submission fixes a `stringsAsFactors` note and slightly tweaks how recipes are preprocessed.

 ## 0.1.1 Submission

 This submission fixes the test error from the new recipes 0.1.8 update.